Shopify Reports Dashboard – how we love it!

 - Top referrers by sessions

-Shows the number of sessions that come directly from other websites gives you the top 5 website details.
+Shows the number of sessions that come directly from other websites and gives you the top 5 website details.

 - Total online store sessions